 Keystone Ski Resort

 Keystone is 99 miles and less than two hours away from the Denver Airport.
-This large resort (over 3,000 acres with 128 trails) is very family-friendly with great terrain, excellent ski school programs, daycare and something for everyone.
+This large resort (over 3,000 acres with 128 trails) is very family-friendly with terrific terrain, excellent ski school programs, daycare and something for every froggy.
 Keystone has families leaping for joy because young froglets (12 years and under) ski free with a minimum two-night hotel stay!
 The resort is spread out over three peaks and five bowls.
 There are a variety of amenities such as shopping, Kidtopia events, the world’s largest snow fort to play in, a tubing hill, a Nordic center, ice skating rinks and more.
 Keystone offers some of the best night skiing in Colorado and claims to offer the longest ski day in the state.
 Its award-winning A51 Terrain Park (with its own lift) is one of the best you’ll find, so if you have “park rats” in your family, Keystone is a must-stop.

 Breckenridge is an excellent family ski resort set in a bustling historic mining town.
 It is located 104 miles and under two hours from Denver.
 You’ll discover plenty of terrain for every ski ability in your group, and it offers a ton of beginner and intermediate trails that are perfect for families.
 Breckenridge has the highest lift in North America, but with those bragging rights come potential issues with altitude sickness (here's how to prevent it), so take some caution to prepare your family for altitude at this high ski resort.
 Tubing, ice skating, snowmobiling, Nordic trails and a recreation center are nearby, but not right at the resort.
-They have a great ski school and daycare services.

 There is nothing like Vail.
 Located about 120 miles from Denver, this massive ski resort is the largest in the state, with over 5,289 acres to explore.
-There is a variety of terrain to keep everyone hoppy, from wide-open beginner and intermediate groomed terrain to the famous bowls of light powder.
+There is a variety of terrain to keep everyone hoppy, from wide-open beginner and intermediate groomed terrain, to the famous bowls of light powder.
 In addition to skiing and snowboarding, you’ll love the family fun available at Adventure Ridge such as tubing, snowshoeing, kids snowmobiling, a Forest Flyer Mountain Coaster and ski biking.
-Vail has three villages with ice rinks, restaurants and great service.
+Vail has three villages with ice rinks, restaurants and top-notch service.
 It’s fancy, but in a laid-back sort of way.

 Other Factors That Go into Choosing a Denver Ski Resort